davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 If you think about it, this means the story has a climax: there must be a single step of the algorithm that makes a decision once and for all.
 Before that step runs, the system could still choose either red or blue; after that step, all fates are sealed, and either red or blue has been chosen.
 We'll call this step the **decision point**.

-Without knowing anything about what consensus algorithms you or anyone else has invented, I can be certain that the decision point is always a single step &mdash; a single instruction, or a single line of code basically &mdash; that runs on a single node.
-How do I know that?
-Simple: every step of a distributed algorithm runs on a single node, and the decision point *is* a single step of the algorithm, by definition.
-So I should always be able to find one step on one node that locks in a system-wide decision, and the rest of the algorithm should be spent disseminating that decision to all other nodes in the system.

-In the leader-based replication algorithm, the decision point is easy to find: it's the point when the leader receives the first proposal and assigns it to its local `value` varaible, here:
+Since every step of a distributed algorithm runs on a single node, and a decision point is just a special name for a step of the distributed algorithm, we know the decision point is a single instruction &mdash; a single line of code, basically &mdash; running on a single node.
+In the leader-based replication algorithm, that line is easy to find: it's the point when the leader receives the first proposal and assigns it to its local `value` variable, here:

 ```
   on client proposal {